vividblueprint/SE-RideSharingService-architecture/README.md

 - Ride matching layer: The ride matching layer is responsible for matching passengers with drivers based on their location, destination, and other parameters.
 The payment and pricing layer calculates the fare based on factors such as distance traveled, time taken, and surge pricing.

+- Payment and Pricing layer: The Payment and Pricing layer handles payment and pricing for the service.
+It calculates the fare based on factors such as distance, time, and demand.
+This layer also manages payment processing and billing.

+- Driver Interface layer : This layer  provides a user interface for drivers to accept ride requests, navigate to the passenger's location, and complete rides.
+The driver interface can be accessed through a mobile application.

 - Rating and review layer: The rating and review layer allows passengers to rate and review their driver and vice versa.
 This helps to maintain the quality of service and provides feedback for improvement.

 - Analytics and reporting layer: Finally, the analytics and reporting layer collects and analyzes data related to the ride-sharing service, such as ride volumes, revenue, and user feedback.
 It provides insights into the performance of the service and helps to identify areas for improvement.

+- Authentication and Authorization layer: This layer handles the authentication and authorization of users to access the ride-sharing service.
+It ensures that only authorized users are allowed to use the service.

 # Functional Viewpoint